“Why are you so quiet?”

 College was so much easier.
 I was able to talk to more and more people.
 I didn’t get scared when people asked me a question.
 I could go up to people and talk to them without much issue.

 Fast forward to today.
-I am 40.
+I am in my 40s.
 Most days I feel like an introvert, some days I can be more extroverted.
 I am still quiet.
-I don’t think anyone would call me loud, well accept my kids.
+I don’t think anyone would call me loud, except my kids.
 Sometimes I feel pretty socially awkward, other days I don’t.
-Just depends on my mood.
+It just depends on my mood.

 If I walk into a room full of people I don’t know, I can handle myself.
 But doing so isn’t always comfortable.